rht/rht.github.io/README.md

 rht.github.io
 =============

-* connectome of Dirac graph, interconnectedness of each chapters.
+* connectome of Dirac graph showing interconnectedness of each chapters.
+* Dependency tree of Srednicki's QFT book.